Ghosts of the Abyss: Box office

 Ghosts of the Abyss grossed $17.1 million from a maximum release of 97 theaters in the United States.
 It also grossed $11.7 million internationally, for a total worldwide gross of $28.8 million.

 Critical response

+Ghosts of the Abyss received generally positive reviews from film critics, who praised its technical achievements and immersive exploration of the Titanic wreck.
+Reviewers consistently highlighted the film's pioneering use of IMAX 3D and deep-sea imaging technologies, noting that the documentary provided unprecedented visual clarity of the ship's interior.

 Review aggregator Rotten Tomatoes reports that Ghosts of the Abyss earned 80% positive reviews based on 102 reviews and an average score of 7.10/10.
 The website's critical consensus reads: "The underwater footage is both beautiful and awe-inspiring."
 On Metacritic, the film has an average score of 67 out of 100 from 24 critics, indicating "generally favorable" reviews.

 Soundtrack

 The score was composed and conducted by Joel McNeely, and the orchestrations were conducted by David Brown, Marshall Bowen, and Frank Macchia.
 The album was also recorded and mixed by Rich Breen, edited by Craig Pettigrew, and mastered by Pat Sullivan.
 The album was ultimately produced by James Cameron, Randy Gerston, and Joel McNeely and released by Disney's Hollywood Records label.
 Part of the film was filmed in St. John's, Newfoundland, Canada.

 Toad the Wet Sprocket lead singer and songwriter Glen Phillips wrote the opening track, "Departure".
 Cameron loved the band's 1991 track "Nightingale Song", but found Columbia Records' licensing fee too high (it wanted over $5,000 for the one minute he wanted to use).
 In response, he contacted the band's management hoping they could re-record it for his film, only to find they had broken up in 1998.
 However, during the negotiations, Cameron asked if Phillips would be interested in writing a new track in the spirit of the older song, and "Departure" was created.
 It was produced, mixed, and all instruments played by Phillips in his garage studio, though this was not credited in the CD booklet.
 The closing track is "Darkness, Darkness" by Lisa Torban.